AbbyStrawby/AbbyStrawby.github.io/public/conf/projects/FrogintheMirror/main.md

 ![Kipper stands inside a room with two closed doors on either side of him.](/conf/projects/FrogintheMirror/GameplayScreenshot3.png "How did he end up like this")

-> Kipper finds himself in a puzzling situation, as the button to open the exit closes him in
+> Kipper finds himself in a puzzling situation, as the button to open the exit closes him in *

 ## Credits

 Frog in the Mirror is a team project, by Kirby Saligo, Sam Castle, Abby Doskey, Edward Wheaton, and Chenyu Yang.
-It was developed August-December 2023
+It was developed September-December 2023

+*As of now, the game is still being worked on, so visuals are not yet finalized